South River High School (Maryland): 2018 bathroom assault

-On September 12, 2018, School Resource Officers and administration staff were made aware of a fight in one of the men’s bathrooms where three juvenile males were assaulting another juvenile male.
-After the students refused to stop assaulting the student, one School Resource Officer deployed oleoresin capsicum spray and began to arrest the three students.
+On September 12, 2018, School Resource Officers and administration staff were made aware of a fight in one of the boy’s bathrooms where three students were assaulting another student.
+After the three students refused to stop, one School Resource Officer deployed oleoresin capsicum spray and began to arrest them.
 One female student entered the bathroom in an attempt to stop the arrest.
 The female student and the assaulter sprayed with oleoresin capsicum were taken to the hospital for decontamination.
 The three male juveniles were charged with second-degree assault, resisting arrest, and affray, while the female student was charged with hindering a lawful arrest, and disorderly conduct.

-2020 sexual abuse case

-In 2020, Meredith Susan Barry Martin, a biology teacher at South River, was arrested and charged with five counts of sex abuse of a minor, eight counts of a fourth-degree sex offense involving a person in a position of authority, and two counts of perverted practice, after Martin was reported to be having sexual encounters with a teenage student.
-Police responded to an initial report of inappropriate contact between a teacher and a student on January 30, 2019, where the Anne Arundel County Board of Education removed Martin from having further contact with children.
-She remained in her reassigned position until February 5, 2020 when she was taken into police custody.